psilantrolab/psilantrolab-manual/docs/03-comm.md

 # Communication

 I am usually busier than I would like to be, and as a result have less time for talking to people than I would like.
-However, you (lab members) are one of the most important parts of my job, and I need your help to stay organised and involved in the things that I need to be involved in.
+However, you (lab members) are one of the most important parts of my job, and I need your help to stay organized and involved in the things that I need to be involved in.
 Some general guidelines:

 1. **Be proactive.** Tell me what you need.
-This includes coming to knock on my door, emailing me, setting up a meeting, or catching me in the corridor.
+This includes coming to knock on my door, emailing me, or setting up a meeting.

 2. **Write things down** and remind me what we’ve talked about.
 I would love to remember every small detail that we decided when we met last week, but this doesn’t always happen.
 Don’t hesitate to bring me up to speed when we meet.
 Even if I already remember what we are talking about, a couple of introductory topic sentences will help us both get in the right frame of mind.
 Be sure to take notes of our meetings.